 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG See above. only) Describe the process for awarding funds to state recipients and how the state will make its allocation available See above. to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other See above. community-based organizations).
-(HOPWA only)
+(CDBG only) See above.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only) See above.
+Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
+(HOPWA only) See above.